Skip to main content

 Note:

-• Currently, only Local VLANs in Routed mode or Local Networks are currently supported for IPv6.
+• Currently, only Local VLANs in Routed mode or Local Networks are supported for IPv6.

 • Local Static routes cannot be advertised in VPN.

-• Since eBGP is not supported for IPv6, traffic routed across AutoVPN.
-Traffic exiting at the hub will require an IPv6 route from the upstream gateway (including the spoke prefixes) pointed back to the hub MX, so the return traffic can be properly routed back to the spokes.
+• MX in routed mode does not support IPv6 eBGP peers for IPv6 traffic routed across AutoVPN.
+Traffic exiting at a routed mode hub will require an IPv6 route from the next hop gateway (including the spoke prefixes) pointed back to the hub MX, so the return traffic can be properly routed back to the spokes.

 • IPv6 full-tunnel support is not implemented at this time due to technical limitations.
 Hence, disable VPN mode for IPv6 enabled VLANs or disable IPv6 for VLANs which you wish to use IPv4 full-tunnel.